Testing the local supervoid solution to the Hubble tension with direct distance tracers: Results

 We now perform a $\chi^2$ analysis by fitting the void model to the bulk flow curve of~\citetalias{Watkins_2023} (\cref{sec:bf_model}).
 This will allow us to correct the factor-of-three error described in Sec.~\ref{sec:bf_model}, while updating the constraints according to our field-level findings.
 For computational efficiency, we fix the relative void sizes to the best-fitting values from the previous section: 7, 6, and 15 per cent for the exponential, Gaussian, and Maxwell-Boltzmann profile, respectively.
 We sample the observer offset $\RLG$ and external velocity $\bm{V}_{\rm ext}$, assuming its direction is aligned with the previously inferred best-fit direction from the galaxy-by-galaxy analysis.
 The goal is to assess whether these more compact void profiles still allow for a satisfactory fit to the observed bulk flow.

 In~\cref{fig:void_size_comparison}, we compare the results of this fit to those from the galaxy-by-galaxy flow model.
 We find that even such relatively small voids can reproduce the~\citetalias{Watkins_2023} bulk flow curve well.
 For the exponential profile, the best fit is obtained at $\RLG = 25$~Mpc and $V_{\rm ext} = 430$~km/s, with a minimum $\chi^2 = 9.14$.
 The Gaussian profile yields a best fit at $\RLG = 16~\mathrm{Mpc}$ and $V_{\rm ext} = 419$~km/s, with $\chi^2 = 9.40$.
 Lastly, the Maxwell-Boltzmann profile yields a best fit at $\RLG = 7$~Mpc and $V_{\rm ext} = 412$~km/s, with $\chi^2 = 11.01$.
+All these $\chi^2$ values are very reasonable for 9 data points and 2 free parameters.

 However, these best-fit parameters are in significant tension with those inferred from the flow model analysis, which favours substantially lower values of both $V_{\rm ext}$ and $\RLG$.
 This discrepancy is a manifestation of the fact that the flow model prefers nearly flat or even declining bulk flow curves for the exponential and Gaussian profiles (Fig.~\ref{fig:extended_void_stats}), while fitting directly to the bulk flow curve forces the model to produce an increasing trend with radius, pushing the fit toward higher $V_{\rm ext}$ and larger offsets.
 The other unexpected feature is that the uncertainties appear smaller in the bulk flow fit.
 This may suggest that the error bars reported by~\citetalias{Watkins_2023} are underestimated~\citep[as noted by][]{Whitford_2023}, or it could reflect the simplifying assumption in these constraints that the bulk flow measurements are statistically independent.